[PREV - RANDOM_ENCOUNTER] [TOP]

 Back in the good old "modern" world,

-smaller narratives branch off
+branch off from it.

-He calls this the database view, from.
+He calls this the database view,

 where in place of one grand